Guidance on the Department of Defense Exemption from the FDA Performance Standard for Laser Products; Guidance for Industry and FDA

 The issues identified in this guidance document represent those we believe need to be addressed before your product can be marketed.
 In developing the guidance, we carefully considered the relevant statutory criteria for Agency decision-making.
 We also considered the burden that may be incurred in your attempt to comply with the guidance and address the issues we have identified.
 We believe that we have considered the least burdensome approach to resolving the issues presented in the guidance document.
-If, however, you believe that there is a less burdensome way to address the issues, you should follow the procedures outlined in the "A Suggested Approach to Resolving Least Burdensome Issues" document.
+If, however, you believe that there is a less burdensome way to address the issues, you should follow the procedures outlined in the "A Suggested Approach to Resolving Least Burdensome Issues" document (Withdrawn).

 The manufacturer must obtain an exemption letter from an authorized DoD procuring agency to allow the use of the DoD exemption for a specific product.
 The manufacturer must obtain the DoD exemption letter prior to sale and retain it for subsequent sales to any DoD agency.
 Any subsequent modification to a "military exempt" laser product by the manufacturer requires a new DoD exemption letter.
 The DoD exemption letter may specify a number of units, an armed service, and/or a period of time.

 A manufacturer violates Federal law if it sells a laser system not in compliance with the FDA standard to the DoD or falsely labels a laser product as exempt without a written DoD exemption letter.
 Several laser system manufacturers market laser products that are labeled as "military exempt."
 Many of these systems lack written documentation of DoD exemption.
 An appropriate DoD laser safety representative must evaluate all "military exempt" laser products to determine compliance with relevant military or Federal requirements.
 Manufacturers of "military exempt" laser products should not assume the DoD exemption applies to its product unless DoD provides an exemption letter.